FaboulousData/ParkingValet-/README.md

 The aim of this project is also to develop some application explicitly for training and personal learning purposes or code reviewing.
 I do not intend to provide any part of code or script or file for commercial use.
 I do not own and will not own any responsability for the misuse of the scripts/data/files in this project nor I do own or will own any resposability for the data in it.
 I do not own or will own any responsability for damages or any other harmful or legally relevant events associated with the misuse of the scripts/file published in this repository.

-You will find a quick quick guide on how to run the scripts.
+I will also provide a quick guide on how to run the scripts.